Decoding Auto Insurance Regulations in New York

 Liability Coverage Explained

-Liability insurance is crucial, as it covers damages you may cause to others in an accident.
-In New York, the minimum required coverage is:
+Liability insurance covers injuries or property damage you cause to others in an accident.
+In New York, the legal minimum liability coverage includes:

 • Bodily Injury Liability: $25,000 per person and $50,000 per accident